Reyes Holdings

 Reyes Holdings, LLC is an American food and beverage distributor and bottler that ranks as the 6th largest privately held company in the United States, with annual sales in excess of US$40 billion.
-Operations span 18 countries in North, Central and South America, as well as Europe, the Middle East and Asia Pacific.
-Reyes Holdings subdivisions include Reyes Beverage Group, the largest beer distributor in the United States, Martin Brower, McDonald's largest global distributor and Reyes Coca-Cola Bottling, a Midwest and West Coast bottler and distributor.
+Operations span 18 countries in North, Central, and South America, as well as Europe, the Middle East, and Asia Pacific.
+Reyes Holdings subdivisions include Reyes Beverage Group, the largest beer distributor in the United States, Martin Brower, McDonald's largest global distributor, and Reyes Coca-Cola Bottling, a Midwest and West Coast bottler and distributor.
 The company is based in Rosemont, Illinois, a suburb of Chicago.

 Operations

 Beer distribution

-Reyes Beverage Group is the largest beer distribution organization in the United States representing import, craft and domestic beer brands.
+Reyes Beverage Group is the largest beer distribution organization in the United States, representing import, craft, and domestic beer brands.
 The beer distribution operations within Reyes Holdings, LLC, are collectively known as Reyes Beverage Group, distributing over 272 million cases of beer to over 100,000 customers annually.
 The beer distribution operations within Reyes Beverage Group are:

 Reyes Beverage Group features brands from Constellation Brands, MillerCoors, Boston Beer Company, Heineken Brands, the Lagunitas Brewing Company, Yuengling, and many more brands.

 Coca-Cola

-Reyes Holdings distributes Coca-Cola brands under the wholly owned subsidiary Reyes Coca-Cola Bottling.
+Reyes Holdings distributes The Coca-Cola Company brands under the wholly owned subsidiary Reyes Coca-Cola Bottling.
 Reyes Holdings merged a second subsidiary, Great Lakes Coca-Cola, into Reyes Coca-Cola Bottling effective January 1, 2022.
 Reyes Coca-Cola has 59 facilities servicing Chicago, Illinois, Northwest Indiana, Michigan, Wisconsin, southern Minnesota, California, Las Vegas, Nevada, and portions of Tennessee and Kentucky.
-Reyes Coca-Cola delivers over 336M million cases annually to over 105,000 customers and has over 10,700 employees.
+Reyes Coca-Cola delivers over 336 million cases annually to over 105,000 customers and has over 10,700 employees.

 Martin-Brower

 The Martin-Brower Company, LLC (Martin Brower) is a logistics service provider delivering over 730 million cases of food and service products to over 25,000 restaurants from 77 facilities.
 The company serves as the largest supplier worldwide of distribution services to the McDonald's restaurant system.
 Martin-Brower has distribution operations in 18 countries, including the United States, Australia, Brazil, Canada, Costa Rica, France, Great Britain, Ireland, Kuwait, New Zealand, Panama, Qatar, Singapore, South Korea and the United Arab Emirates.
-Martin Brower also distributes to Chipotle Mexican Grill, Chick-fil-A, Panera Bread and other restaurants in select US markets.
+Martin Brower also distributes to Chipotle Mexican Grill, Chick-fil-A, Panera Bread and other restaurants in select U.S. markets.